mendix/docs/content/releasenotes/developer-portal/index.md

 #### Mendix Cloud Improvements

-* We optimized the environments screen to require fewer remote requests to be executed.
+* We improved the environments screen to require fewer remote requests to be executed.

 ### August 9th, 2019